 Depending on your time you may want to visit one of the many other interesting attractions in Athens.
 You can visit the Benaki Museum at Vasilissis Sofias Avenue, a museum of art and history that spans along different time periods; the Byzantine and Christian Museum; or the recently opened Museum of Illusions.

 P.S.
-Who could imagine that after not liking Athens so much – that’s why it was not on my list up to that time – (referring to its lifestyle, not its historical significance or attractions), I would revisit it two months after that trip.
-A third visit was up the next year.
+Who could imagine that after not liking Athens that much – that’s why it was not on my list up to that time – (referring to its lifestyle, not its historical significance or attractions), I would revisit it two months after that trip.
+A third visit was up the following year.
 Just to clarify here, Athens is a great city, but it’s not for me.
 I prefer the lifestyle of central Europe.